cezszym/react-portafortuna/README.md

 # Next TO DO

+## Arrow down partial:

+👉 Add sroll method

 ## Our Passion section:

-👉 Left part with text
+☑️ Left part with text

 ## Menu bar: